OpenHydrology/OH-Auto-Statistical/docs/source/science.rst

    pooling.
  - QMED adjustment using donors always includes the `URBEXT` parameter (known as "urban adjustment") to estimate QMED from catchment descriptors.
 Both for the donor (may include urban catchments) and the subject location.
+ - QMED donor requirements:

+   - Suitable for QMED estimation
- - QMED donors are only considered in the same country (as in: UK mainland versus Northern Ireland).
+   - Same country (as in: UK mainland versus Northern Ireland).
- - QMED donors must have at least 10 years of data.
+   - At least 10 years of data
- - QMED donors are not more than 500 km from the subject location.
+   - Not more than 500 km from the subject location.
- - Up to 20 QMED donors are considered.

  - QMED donors' adjustment factors are weighted using an Inverse Distance Weighting scheme with a power of 3.
 This has been calibrated against all catchments used in `Kjeldsen, Jones and Bayliss (2008)
    <https://www.gov.uk/government/publications/improving-the-flood-estimation-handbook-feh-statistical-procedures-for-flood-frequency-estimation>`_
    and is shown to reduce the RMSE slightly compared with selecting the nearest donor only.
+ - Growth curve donor requirements:

+   - Suitable for pooling
- - Growth curve donor catchments have an `URBEXT2000` less than 0.03, if provided.
+   - `URBEXT2000` less than 0.03, if provided.
- - Growth curve donors have at least 10 years of data.
+   - At least 10 year of data

  - Pooled growth curve donors have at least 500 years of data in total.
- - Any correlation between pooled annual maximum flow data is ignored.
  - The Generalised Logistic statistical distribution is used to create a frequency curve.
 Future versions of OH Auto Statistical will choose the best fitting distribution.